-Have you ever been in a health food store and wondered, “Just how popular are these herbal supplements?”
-Well, the answer might surprise you.
+Have you ever wandered through a health food store and wondered, “Just how popular are these herbal supplements?”
+The answer might surprise you.

-Herbal supplement sales have skyrocketed over the past decade, making them one of the fastest-growing industries in the U.S.
+Herbal supplement sales have skyrocketed over the past decade, establishing them as one of the fastest-growing industries in the U.S.

-Let’s take a closer look at some of the herbal supplement statistics that will blow your mind!
+Let’s examine some herbal supplement statistics that will astound you!

 How Much is the Herbal Supplement Industry Worth?

-The value of the herbal supplement industry has grown exponentially, with a projected worth of USD 70 billion in 2020 and a staggering prediction that it could reach up to USD 124 billion by 2028.
+The herbal supplement industry has experienced exponential growth, with a projected worth of USD 70 billion in 2020 and predictions reaching USD 124 billion by 2028.

-This represents a CAGR of 6.5% from 2021 to 2028, which emphasizes the increasing popularity and demand for these products due to their purported health benefits.
+This represents a CAGR of 6.5% from 2021 to 2028, highlighting the increasing popularity and demand for these products due to their purported health benefits.

-More and more people are discovering for themselves the power that natural supplements can have on their overall wellness, driving this industry’s growth even further.
+Growing numbers of consumers are discovering the power that natural supplements can have on their overall wellness, driving this industry’s growth even further.

 However, are they safe?
 The answer is yes…and no. It’s complicated!
-Below, we’ll take a closer look at some interesting herbal supplement industry statistics so you can decide for yourself if taking an herbal supplement is right for you.
+Below, we’ll examine fascinating herbal supplement industry statistics so you can decide whether taking an herbal supplement is right for you.

 Herbal Supplement Industry Statistics – Highlights